 The benefits of using upcycled materials are tremendous.

-Both recycled and upcycled materials can release microfibres in the environment.
+– Both recycled and upcycled materials can release microfibres into the environment.

 For that, companies end up using more energy and chemicals than what otherwise would have been used in the case of novel materials.